archatas/django_docker/README.md

 FATAL:  role "myproject" does not exist
 ```

-This means that you have to create the user and the database in the Docker container.
+This means that you have to create the database user and the database in the Docker container.

 ## 4. Create database user and project database